-a.
+- 1. a.
 Receipt.
-Upon receipt by the Commission, each Bid and modification shall be time stamped or marked by hand, not opened, and shall be stored in a secure place until Bid closing.
+Upon receipt of a Hard Copy Bid or modification by the Commission, each Bid and modification shall be time stamped or marked by hand, not opened, and shall be stored in a secure place until Bid closing.
 If Bids or modifications are opened inadvertently or are opened prior to the time and date set for Bid closing, the bids shall be resealed and stored for opening at the correct time.
 When this occurs, documentation of this procedure shall be placed in the Bid file.

-- b.
+Upon receipt of an Electronic Bid or modification by the Commission, the Bid or modification shall be stored in an electronic folder designated by the Purchasing Manager. - 2. b.
 Opening and Recording.
-Bids and modifications shall be opened publicly, immediately after the deadline for the submission of Bids and in the place designated by the Bid Documents.
-The Purchasing Manager shall designate representatives who will determine and declare the precise time of day for purposes of establishing the Bid submittal deadline and the opening of each timely received Bid, read aloud the Bid price, and record Bid prices on a Bid tabulation sheet. - c.
-Availability.
+Bids submitted as part of a Formal Procurement and modifications shall be opened publicly, immediately after the deadline for the submission of Bids and in the place designated by the Bid Documents.
+The Purchasing Manager shall designate representatives who will determine and declare the precise time of day for purposes of establishing the Bid submittal deadline and the opening of each timely received Bid, read aloud the Bid price, and record Bid prices on a Bid tabulation sheet. - 3. e.-Availability.
 The opened bids shall be available for public inspection subject to the need of the Commission to evaluate such bids prior to Notice of Intent to Award, except to the extent the Bidder designates trade secrets or other proprietary data to be confidential.
 Commission legal counsel shall verify and determine that the confidential information claimed to be exempt is in fact exempt from disclosure under the Oregon Public Records Law.
 Material so designated shall accompany the Bid and shall be readily separable from the Bid in order to facilitate public inspection of the non-confidential portion of the Bid.
-Prices, makes, model or catalog numbers of items offered, scheduled delivery dates, and terms of payment shall be publicly available regardless of any designation to the contrary. - 15.
+Prices, makes, model or catalog numbers of items offered, scheduled delivery dates, and terms of payment shall be publicly available regardless of any designation to the contrary. - U. 15.
 Late Bids, Late Withdrawals, and Late Modifications.
 A Bid received after the Bid submittal deadline is late.
 Any request for Bid withdrawal or modification received after the Bid submittal deadline is late.
-A late Bid, late Bid modification, or late Bid withdrawal shall not be considered and shall be returned to the Bidder unopened unless the Commission in its discretion determines that the late submittal or withdrawal increases competition, does not prejudice any Bidder, does not compromise the integrity of the competitive bidding system or is in the best interest of the Commission.
+A late Bid, or late Bid modification, or late Bid withdrawal shall not be considered and shall be returned to the Bidder unopened unless the Commission in its discretion determines that the late submittal or withdrawal increases competition, does not prejudice any Bidder, does not compromise the integrity of the competitive bidding system or is in the best interest of the Commission.
+A late Bid withdrawal request received after the Bid submittal deadline shall not be honored.
+The Bid shall be considered with all other submittals.

-16. Mistakes in Bids.
+V. 16.
+Mistakes in Bids.